Sumico/ttp/docs/source/Match Variables/Functions.rst

 * variable_name (mandatory) - string containing variable name

-Sometime when many functions needs to be run against match result the template can become difficult to read, in addition if same set of functions needs to be run agains several matches and changes needs to be done to the set of functions it can become difficult to maintain such a template.
+Sometime when many functions needs to be run against match result the template can become difficult to read, in addition if same set of functions needs to be run against several matches and changes needs to be done to the set of functions it can become difficult to maintain such a template.

 To solve above problem *chain* function can be used.
 Value supplied to that function must reference a valid variable name, that variable should contain string of functions names that should be used for match result, alternatively variable can reference a list of items, each item is a string representing function to run.